ljubon/jenkins-deploy/README.md

 # jenkins-deploy
 Deploy and setup Jenkins on RHEL AWS instance with terraform and ansible

-* Make sure that script/jenkins file is set to Unix EOL *

 * Run Pagent and load key *.ppk
-* Install/Update Terraform and set path to the file
+* Install/Update Terraform and set path to the .exe file (verify with terraform status)
-* Add file with access parameters
+* Add file with access parameters for AWS
 * git clone [repo link]
 * terraform init
 * terraform plan